stuarthayhurst/kernel-notify/README.md

 # kernel-notify
  - A program to fetch the latest kernel version on login and notify users if their kernel is no longer the latest
- - Updating and removing the kernel is supported on systems with dpkg installed
+ - Updating and removing the kernel is supported on debian systems
  - If you have an issue, please file a bug report under [Issues](https://github.com/Dragon8oy/kernel-notify/issues "Issues")
  - GitHub Link: https://github.com/Dragon8oy/kernel-notify
- - The master branch is usually unstable, refer to the releases page for stable releases

 ## Code of Conduct and Contributing:
  - Read 'CODE\_OF\_CONDUCT.md' and 'CONTRIBUTING.md' in 'docs/' for information